QwasarSV/my_tar_166_belus_l_egy/README.md

 ## Usage

-- the option are :
+- The options are :
     * ``-cf`` to archive
     * ``-rf`` to append
     * ``-uf`` to append new files or new version of already present files